The Effects Of Family Separation On Mental Health

 Long-term effects of family separation on immigrants and asylum seekers

-Children depend on their primary caretakers to help them navigate challenges and stressful and traumatic experiences.
-Being with their primary caretaker can significantly reduce these responses to stress, acting as a buffer to protect them from emotional and physical harm.
-Family separation causes trauma due to the separation and takes away the child’s buffer, leaving them to deal with the trauma without their primary caretaker, which can have long-term effects on their mental health.
+In general, children depend on their primary caretakers to help them navigate challenges and stressful experiences.
+Being with their primary caretaker can significantly reduce stress responses, acting as a buffer to protect them from emotional and physical harm.
+Family separation can cause trauma by removing the child’s buffer, leaving them to manage the trauma without their primary caretaker, which can have long-term effects on their mental health.
 If a child doesn’t understand what’s happening, they may dissociate or become frightened.

 Research has examined the long-term effects of children being separated from their families in this way.
 For example, immigrant children kept in shelters may be at increased risk for post-traumatic stress disorder, anxiety, and depression.
 Some researchers determined that the effect of family separation was “on par with beating and torture in terms of its relationship to mental health.”

 These experiences may also create irreversible changes in the brain.
-The above studies show that those who spend their first year of life in an institution have lower volumes in the prefrontal cortex.
-These changes could lead to trouble with executive tasks, inhibition control, working memory, and cognitive flexibility.
+The above studies show that those who spend their first year of life in an institution typically have less volume in the prefrontal cortex.
+These brain changes could lead to trouble with executive tasks, inhibition control, working memory, and cognitive flexibility.

-Parental separation engages a “strong and prolonged activation of the body’s stress-management system,” changing how the body responds to stress in the long term.
-Stressors this extreme can significantly impact children's health, leading to mental health conditions like depression, anxiety, and post-traumatic stress disorder, as well as obesity, lower IQ, cancer, stroke, heart and lung disease, and impaired immune system functioning and physical growth.
+Parental separation may also change how the body responds to stress in the long term.
+Stressors this extreme can significantly impact children's health, potentially leading to a higher risk of various physical concerns and mental health conditions like the following:

 Support options

 If you are an adult who has experienced trauma and is interested in therapy, it can be difficult to find in-person support options that fit your schedule and budget.
-In these cases, an online therapy platform like BetterHelp may be more accessible.
-Online platforms allow clients to work with a qualified, licensed mental health professional from the comfort of their home at a time that suits their schedule.
-In addition, clients can switch their therapist until they find the right fit.
+In these cases, an online therapy platform like BetterHelp may be more readily available.
+Online platforms can empower clients to work with a licensed mental health professional from the comfort of their home at a time that suits their schedule.
+In addition, clients can switch therapists until they find the right fit.

 Takeaway

 Research on the adverse effects of family separation on mental health dates to World War II.
 However, US immigration policies implemented at the southern border in 2017 and 2018 gave researchers a real-life scenario in which to examine these effects on separated families further.
 Researchers confirmed that trauma caused by family separations can have far-reaching effects that last into adulthood.
 If you’re experiencing symptoms of trauma, consider seeking mental health treatment online or in your area.
-You’re not alone.
+Working with a therapist may give you the language to describe your experiences and ensure you’re equipped with the proper coping tools to help you heal.

 Seeking to explore family concerns in a supportive environment?